 In California, nitrate is one of the most common groundwater contaminants, leaching into the soil and from there into the water supply.

-To help solve these issues, AgLand Renewables LLC is developing a portfolio of largescale bioconversion facilities that will use field-proven anaerobic digestion and nutrient recovery technologies to convert poultry litter into renewable natural gas (RNG) and organic fertilizer.
+To help solve these issues, AgLand Renewables LLC is developing a portfolio of bioconversion facilities that will use field-proven anaerobic digestion and nutrient recovery technologies to convert poultry litter into renewable natural gas (RNG) and organic fertilizer.

-Each facility can recycle more than 150,000 tons of poultry litter each year into:
+At full capacity, each facility can recycle more than 150,000 tons of poultry litter each year into:

 Providing farmers with an organic, slow-release fertilizer with added humic acid to address overall soil health and relieve nitrate and phosphorus runoff.